Why is time management so important?

 I’ve always been a perfectionist, and as a result, I find I take much longer than I need on a task because I always get hung up on the small details.

 It may be tough, but you need to push yourself to not give in to the desire to check over and criticise the work you have done so far.
 Instead, you should press onward and aim to get the bulk of the work completed, and then go back and revise things later.

 7. Don’t worry about the size of your to-do list.

 Looking at a massive to-do list can be daunting.
 Just thinking about it can cause you to feel overwhelmed.

-Don’t worry about the size of the list as a whole, just focus on the task before you.
+Don’t worry about the size of the list as a whole, just focus on prioritising, and then completing the task before you.
 Work through this single task, and when it’s complete mark it as done and move onto the next.
 Before you know it, the task will feel much more manageable and you’ll be well on with your project.